Police: Woman groped through bedroom window in Brooklyn

 PROSPECT LEFFERTS GARDENS, Brooklyn (WABC) --Police are searching for the man they say grabbed a woman through her bedroom window in Brooklyn.

-Video shows the suspect walking on the roof of a building on Clarkson and Rogers Avenues in Prospect Lefferts Gardens.
+Video shows the suspect walking on the first floor rooftop of a building on Clarkson and Rogers Avenues in Prospect Lefferts Gardens.
+The rooftop wraps all the way around the building.

 Police say he reached into the woman's open window at about 4:40 a.m.
 May 12 and groped the 21-year-old while she was sleeping.